 On Sunday 13th of March, Limerick Cycling Club will host its annual Rás Luimní cycle race, one of the longest running and most significant races on the national calendar.
 This event attracts the top amateur cyclists from all over the country which sets the scene for a great spectacle on the roads around the Caherconlish, Ballyneety, and Herberstown area.
 As host club, Limerick CC invites the public to experience the excitement and thrills of road racing in Ireland.

 The race headquarters once again is at The Millennium Centre Caherconlish.
 The riders will leave the centre at 12.00 and after a short briefing by officials, the race will start proper near the tennis club, on the road to Ballyneety.

 The race will travel to Ballyneety, turning left at the village taking the main road to Holycross then turning left at the next junction to Herberstown passing the Honey Fitz pub, turning left back to Caherconlish.
 The race finish line is just past the Tennis court grounds outside the village, so this uphill finish as ever should provide a real spectacle.

-Race numbers are up nationwide both last year and this year.
-The club race committee are expecting over 200 competitors from clubs around the country, especially from Munster.
-With the 4-day Rás Mumhan coming up at Easter time, riders will be looking at Rás Luimni as an opportunity to prepare themselves.
+The club race committee are expecting over 350 competitors from clubs around the country.
+With the 4-day Rás Mumhan and Gorey 3-day races coming up at Easter time, riders will be looking at Rás Luimni as an opportunity to prepare themselves.

-If riders wishing to compete have not yet received their licence as applied for please bring a print out from Cycling Ireland to show that you have applied.
+If riders wishing to compete have not at the time received their licence as applied for please bring a print out from Cycling Ireland to show that you have applied.

 Prize giving will take place after the race at The Millennium Centre where refreshments will be provided.